 I was assigned (so-and-so) work by (this person) and I was able to complete (this much work) since the office was closed and I would definitely complete this work during the next working day of the institution.

 You can also the tick option and cross option in bullets and numbering to mark the finished and unfinished works of the day.
 This appears very neat and creative.

-In my recent internship, I listed out the number of things I needed to learn and struck down one by one as I learnt it through my internship period.
+In my recent internship, I listed out the number of things I needed to learn and struck them down one by one as I learned them throughout my internship period.
 You can do the same as it will help you focus more on the things you actually want to.

 If you feel you are progressing daily, make a note of that and towards the end of the internship, you can rate your work.
 In addition, ask your internship officer to rate your work.
 Compare both of your ratings.
 This will help you to grow constructively.

 After completing the report, attach necessary documents like internship certificate etc.